 Woke up early to grab a yummy breakfast and very pretty cappuccino made by the hosts at our hotel.
 Picked up some bagged lunches at Blue Llama and headed over to the first clinic in Cuyo Chico.
 Our larger group was split into 2 and we got on our vans to go our separate ways.
 Surprisingly got to our clinic and the other van was already there.
 This ended up working out though since we shared supplies and distributed glasses.

 Today we had dinner at Pisac Inn which was right at the corner of the central plaza.
 The setting was gorgeous, we ate under fragrant flowers and had some maracuya sours and taquenos which were absolutely delicious.
 Then ran off to another meeting.

 Today we optimized breakfast a bit thanks again to our wonderful hosts at Hotel Pisac Inca and made it on time to our meetup!
 Hurrah!
-We drove and each time we thought we arrived, we kept driving higher into the mountains.
+We started the drive and each time we thought we arrived, we kept driving higher into the mountains.
 The views were stunning.
 Today’s clinic in Palpallacta was by far the most organized and ready for action.
-Being medical nerds, we checked our oxygen levels that were mostly in the 80s (no good).
+We checked our oxygen levels which were mostly in the 80s (no good).
 Overall, we adjusted well.
 We took a break and visited a market just down the road from the clinic and picked up some hand woven goodies.
 We even met the extremely FLUFFY alpaca they came from.
 Also got to recruit some patients.
 So good day overall.

 We headed back to Cuchara De Palo back at Pisac Inn for some more taquenos.
 “I want some taquenos!”
 Exhausted and straight to bed.